-4.4 LNG redelivery services (ship loading)
+4.44.5 LNG redelivery services (ship loading)

-LNG redelivery services are the services of loading, gassing up or cooling down an LNG ship provided shipper has an additional berthing right (or berthing right as the case may be):
+LNG redelivery services are the services of loading, gassing up or cooling down an LNG ship provided shipper has an additional berthing right(or berthing right as the case may be):

-- Loading: the terminal user's LNG is pumped from the LNG terminal to the LNG ship. - Gassing up: if the cargo tanks of an LNG Ship using the LNG redelivery services are under inert atmosphere (i.e. under a CO2, NOx and/or N2 atmosphere with a maximum of 1 ppm H2O vapour and maximum 100 ppm O2), this inert gas must be replaced with LNG vapour before the start of cooling down and loading services. - Cooling down: the tanks of an LNG ship are cooled to bring them to the same temperature as LNG.
+- Loading services: the terminal user's LNG is pumped from the LNG terminal to the LNG ship_provided shipper has an additional berthing right or small scale berthing right (or berthing right as the case may be).
+The loading services are allocated in accordance with the allocation rules of the corresponding berthing rights above. - Gassing up: if the cargo tanks of an LNG Ship using the LNG redelivery services are under inert atmosphere (i.e. under a CO2, NO_x and/or N2-atmosphere with a maximum of 1 ppm H2O vapour and maximum 100 ppm O2), this inert gas must be replaced with LNG vapour before the start of cooling down and loading services. - Cooling down: the tanks of an LNG ship are cooled to bring them to the same temperature as LNG.
 This is a service for terminal users using the loading service for LNG ships whose tanks are not at LNG temperature.

-4.5 LNG truck loading
+4.54.6 LNG truck loading